ang3lkar/pretty-diffs/README.md

 # PrettyDiffs

-When you make assertions between large strings with minitest, for example JSON responses, it is laborious to identify what has changed.
+When you make assertions between large strings with Minitest, for example JSON responses, it is laborious to identify what has changed.
 The usual workflow involves copy-pasting the output into a diff tool; a rather boring and time-consuming process.

 Minitest chooses to compare strings using `diff`, which is line-oriented.
 However, 99% of the time, we do not intend to compare lines, we want just the words.

-PrettyDiffs is a tool that supports this desire by overriding the default minitest method, and relieves our workflow.
+PrettyDiffs is a tool that supports this desire by overriding the default Minitest method, and relieves our workflow.
 ### Default Diff output
 ![before](./images/before.png)